 Athlete’s foot is another diabetic food problem where the skin between the toes starts to crack, peel, and flake.
 It can even progress to oozing and blisters.

-The fungus responsible for athlete’s foot can cause another condition called the toenail fungus.
+The fungus responsible for an athlete’s foot can cause another condition called the toenail fungus.
 However, this diabetic foot problem is not easy to treat, unlike the athlete’s foot.
 The signs of toenail fungus are thick, cracked, jagged, or darkened(brown or yellow) nails.
 It makes the nails so hard to clip that sometimes a person requires a doctor’s help.

-Just like how you are unable to experience discomfort or pain, you won’t be able to feel any weakness or pain in your bones of the feet.
+Just like how you are unable to experience discomfort or pain, you won’t be able to feel any weakness or pain in the bones of the feet.
 This can lead to a severe diabetic foot problem known as Charcot foot where the bones get weak due to nerve damage.
 Eventually, the joints collapse and the foot starts taking a different shape.